Mirena IUD Injury Risks

 Lawsuits filed by injured women across the country allege that Bayer Pharmaceuticals, which manufactures Mirena, failed to adequately warn patients and healthcare providers about the serious dangers associated with the device.
 Moreover, concerns have been raised that the device is defective and unreasonably dangerous.
 In 2009, the FDA warned Bayer and the public about the device's misleading efficacy.

 If you or a loved one has suffered serious side effects from a Mirena IUD, you need to seek immediate medical help and legal counsel.
-The Law Office of John R. Solis is currently reviewing cases for women who have been injured by the IUD.
+John R. Solis, Attorney at Law is currently reviewing cases for women who have been injured by the IUD.
 Contact us today for your free and confidential consultation.